Examination Board: AQA

 What will I learn?

-Living with the physical environment - The challenge of natural hazards; the living world; Physical landscapes in the UK;
+Living with the physical environment - the challenge of natural hazards; the living world; physical landscapes in the UK; challenges in the human environment - urban issues and challenges; the changing economic world; the challenge of resource management; geographical applications - Issue evaluation; fieldwork.

 What will be expected of me?